Kakoen/7dtd-v2-modlets/Mods/HUDPlus/AGF-ReadMe.txt

 	-Simple color coordination of interactive blocks or npcs.
 	-5 crafting slots positioned evenly.
 	-Removed Pop up of wandering into new location.
+	-A purple book icon that opens up Details on one page!
+		-Magazine unlocks
+		-Books
+		-Unlocks from Schematics/Books (Update in works)
+		-Armor Details (Under Construction)

 ______________________________________________________________________________________________________________________
 5. CHANGELOG
+v3.0.0
+-Added a "purple book" icon to show magazines on one page
+	-books on one page
+	-unlocks on one page
+	-and armor details

+v2.1.0
+-updated for V1.0(b325)
+-Lockable slots system updated with easier visuals -Added another dew collector interaction prompt I missed.

+v2.0.3
+-fixed the remaining interaction prompts for dew collectors -added one I missed

+v2.0.2
+-fixed the show time twitch integration thingy.

+v2.0.1
+-Added the missing interaction prompts for dew collectors...
+But in beta, not all languages are present.

 V2.0.0
 -Updated for 7d2d Version 1.0
 -Instead of making a separate addon, placing the skulls/location as part of the compass area.